401-advanced-javascript-joseph-zabaleta/data-structures-and-algorithms/data-structures/trees/17-breadth-first/README.md

 ---

 ## Approach & Efficiency
 To accomplish this type of traversal , we are utilizing a queue to keep track of the nodes.
 This will add each node at each level throughout the tree.
 O(n) Time complexity, plus recursion I am not sure what that might be.
-O(1) space back and forth adding and removing to que, but in the end its empty.
+O(h) space this is directly related to the height of the tree, we are adding h functions to the call stack taking up h space.

 ---